demisto/content-docs/docs/concepts/demisto-sdk.md

 ## Installation and Setup

-Demisto-SDK library supports python version 3.7 and up, prior to installation please make sure you have a compatible python version installed.
+The Demisto SDK library supports python version 3.7 and up.
+Prior to installation please make sure you have a compatible python version installed.

 To install the Demisto-SDK enter your terminal and run the command:
 ```buildoutcfg